 I discovered Sun Warrior brand protein many years ago and have always found it to be one of my top picks.
 I think it has the best texture (not gritty at all) and taste of any proteins I’ve tried.
 They have their Classic Protein, which is made from brown rice, and a Blended Protein.
 I much prefer the regular over the blended, but everyone has different options about these things.

 Vega, is another company that makes a great vegan protein.
 Vegan Sport Performance Blend has a mix of plant protein (soy free), and also tastes good.
 This protein powder also contains a branched chain amino acid complex, L-Glutamine, and a digestive enzyme blend which are great additions to a shake!
 This probably accounts for the higher price.
 Vega, like Sun Warrior, is also a trusted, quality company.

 Both of these powders can be blended or shaken with water or a milk substitute (almond, coconut, rice, hemp, etc.) and can be used alone as a quick protein blast, or added to a shake or smoothie.

-Here are two more “Sexy Fit Vegan™ Approved” proteins to give you more options!
+Here’s one more “Sexy Fit Vegan™ Approved” proteins to give you more options!